gfena/AncestryLength/README.md

 # Output files

-The AncestryTrack program produces three output files: a log file, an ibd file, and an hbd file.
+The AncestryTrack program produces two output files: a log file and a csv file.

+The CSV (.csv) is the main output which contains the length of measured local ancestry tracts and the relative haplotype (or individual if --[nohap] was selected).

-The log file (.log) contains a summary of the analysis, which includes the analysis parameters, the number of markers, the number of samples, the number of output HBD and IBD segments, and the mean number of HBD and IBD segments per sample.
+The log file (.log.txt) contains a summary of the analysis, which includes the analysis parameters, the number of markers, the number of samples, the 'switch' information by individual.

-The gzip-compressed ibd file (.ibd.gz) contains IBD segments shared between individuals.
-The gzip-compressed hbd file (.hbd.gz) contains HBD segments within within individuals.
-Each line of the ibd and hbd output files represents one IBD or HBD segment and contains 8 tab-delimited fields:
+Each line of the csv output files represents one local ancestry segment and contains 3 tab-delimited fields:

-    First sample identifier
-    First sample haplotype index (1 or 2)
-    Second sample identifier
-    Second sample haplotype index (1 or 2)
-    Chromosome
-    Base coordinate of first marker in segment
-    Base coordinate of last marker in segment cM length of IBD segment
+    Sample Identifier
+    Ancestry Identifier
+    Tract Length

 # Errors
 If your input file has missing data i.e. missing ancestry in a random haplotype, the program will detect it and automatically stop.